pdamade/gma3_plugins/README.md

 - Popup will let you pick a title and filename.
 - If using onPC, saving to the internal drive is possible, simply run the plugin without any external drive connected.
 The file will be saved in the `gma3_library`folder of your installation.
 - If on console, the file will be saved at the root of your external drive.
 Saving to internal os not possible on console.
+- You can find an example PDF in this folder.

 ## Warning
 This is provided as is.
 I have tested it on an M1 MacBook and onPC v2.1.1, as well as on a MA3 Light also running 2.1 and both behaved as expected.\
 This is also the first plugin I write and the first Lua code I write, so look at it at your own risk.
 It is a horrifying mess which may one day be cleaned up, or not.\
 More features may be added in the future, suggestions are always welcome.

+## Possible improvements / things I might work on when I have time
+- Make text wrap smarter
+- Add more optional cue data to the render
+- Automatic sizing of columns